-In order to minimize the disruption of the teaching, learning, educational environment or the interference with other educational or school related activities, students' personal electronic communication devices, including but not limited to beepers, pagers, cellular telephones and camera telephones, personal data assistants, digital or other cameras, camcorders, or laser pointers are not allowed at school or at school-sponsored activities.
+To minimize the disruption of the teaching, learning, educational environment or the interference with other educational or school related activities, students' personal electronic communication devices, including but not limited to cell phones, cameras, and laser pointers.

 In the event that the planned activity includes the need for the use of cameras, camcorders, etc. the Principal will be informed by the teacher or person responsible for the educational activity.
 The Principal will make the final determination regarding use.